No headlines found.

 In the last 3 years, SMIG traded as high as $32.08 and as low as $21.50.

-SMIG has underperformed the market in the last year with a price return of +0.8% while the SPY ETF gained +17.6%.
-SMIG has also underperformed the stock market ETF in the last 3 month and 2 week periods returning -2.3% and -0.5%, respectively, while the SPY returned +2.7% and +1.9%, respectively.
+SMIG has underperformed the market in the last year with a return of +0.7%, while SPY returned +14.2%.
+This shows that you would have done better investing in the overall market (through SPY) over the last year than in SMIG shares.
+However, SMIG has outperformed the market in the last 3 month and 2 week periods, returning +3.2% and +1.3%, while SPY returned +2.9% and -0.7%, respectively.
+This indicates SMIG has been having a stronger performance recently.